Arachnid: Diet and digestive system

 Arachnids are mostly carnivorous, feeding on the pre-digested bodies of insects and other small animals.
 But ticks, and many mites, are parasites, some of which are carriers of disease.
 The diet of mites also include tiny animals, fungi, plant juices and decomposing matter.
-Almost as varied is the diet of harvestmen, where we will find predators, decomposers and omnivores feeding on decaying plant and animal matter, droppings, animals and mushrooms.
+Almost as varied is the diet of harvestmen, which include predators, decomposers, and omnivores that feed on decaying plant and animal matter, droppings, animals and mushrooms.
 The harvestmen and some mites, such as the house dust mite, are also the only arachnids able to ingest solid food, which exposes them to internal parasites, although it is not unusual for spiders to eat their own silk.
 And one species of spider is mostly herbivorous.
 Scorpions, spiders and pseudoscorpions secrete venom from specialized glands to kill prey or defend themselves.
 Their venom also contains pre-digestive enzymes that helps breaking down the prey.
 The saliva of ticks contains anticoagulants and anticomplements, and several species produce a neurotoxin.

 Arachnids produce digestive enzymes in their stomachs, and use their pedipalps and chelicerae to pour them over their dead prey.
 The digestive juices rapidly turn the prey into a broth of nutrients, which the arachnid sucks into a pre-buccal cavity located immediately in front of the mouth.
 Behind the mouth is a muscular, sclerotised pharynx, which acts as a pump, sucking the food through the mouth and on into the oesophagus and stomach.
 In some arachnids, the oesophagus also acts as an additional pump.

 The stomach is tubular in shape, with multiple diverticula extending throughout the body.
 The stomach and its diverticula both produce digestive enzymes and absorb nutrients from the food.
 It extends through most of the body, and connects to a short sclerotised intestine and anus in the hind part of the abdomen.